ibm-apiconnect/clidocs/README.md

 GIT_USER=<Your GitHub username> yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+This command will build the website and push to the `gh-pages` branch.
+Do not push to the gh-pages branch directly yourself, only via the deploy command.